Remembering the Old Ways. Rekindling the Sacred Connection

 Earth-Centered Connection: All life is interconnected.
 We center the land as teacher, relative, and guide, encouraging a return to respectful and reciprocal ways of being.

-Cultural Integrity: We move slowly, with respect.
+Cultural Integrity: We move slowly with respect.
 We only share what is given to be shared.
 We uplift Indigenous voices, center source communities, and avoid distortion or appropriation.

-Holistic Renewal: We believe that healing is not only individual but communal, cultural, and ecological.
+Holistic Renewal: We believe that healing is not only individual but also communal, cultural, and ecological.
 Our work supports the renewal of mind, body, spirit, and planet.

 Seventh Generation Responsibility: We act on behalf of those yet to come.
 Inspired by Indigenous prophecy, we aim to be good ancestors by protecting the knowledge, land, and traditions that will nourish future generations.